Prostate Problems Erectile Disfunction

 The Problem: Combination of incomplete emptying and bladder irritation.

-How PEMF Helps:
+How PEMF May Help:

-- Improves bladder capacity
+- Potentially improves bladder capacity

-- Decreases urgency signals
+- Could decrease urgency signals

-- Result: Fewer wake-ups, better sleep quality
+- Potential Result: Fewer wake-ups, better sleep quality

 Dribbling and Intermittent Stream